patternfly/patternfly-react/CONTRIBUTING.md

 * Provide a [jest snapshot test](https://facebook.github.io/jest/docs/snapshot-testing.html) to ensure your UI markup does not change unexpectedly.
 * Ensure the component's rendered design and Storybook stories meet [PatternFly design standard](https://github.com/patternfly/patternfly-design).
 **Note:** If your component does not yet have PatternFly design documentation, the PatternFly React design team will first confirm that the pattern passes the [PatternFly Decision Tree](https://github.com/patternfly/patternfly-design/blob/master/resources/decision-tree/PatternflyDecisionTree.pdf) and then start the process for generating design documentation.
 * Ensure the code is properly formatted and there are no linting errors.
 PatternFly React uses custom eslint configuration based on [Javascript Standard Style](https://standardjs.com/) and [Prettier](https://github.com/prettier/prettier) for code formatting.
-You can automatically format your code with `npm run prettier` and run the project's linter with `npm run lint`.
+You can automatically format your code with `yarn prettier` and run the project's linter with `yarn lint`.

 ### Code Consistency